 Everything You Need to Know About Starting a Fire & Selecting the Proper Wood to Burn

-The wood you burn plays a major factor in how much heat you can produce, and how dirty or clean the pipe will remain after a certain amount of time.
-In this blog, I would like to talk about what woods you should burn, why, and how to properly start a fire in your stove.
+The type of wood you burn will play a major factor in how much heat you can produce and how dirty or clean the pipes will remain after a certain amount of time.
+In this blog, I would like to talk about what woods you should burn and why, and how to properly start a fire in your stove.

 What Type of Wood To Use For Your Mini Wood Stove?

-It is suggested to burn well-seasoned hard woods for the best heat output, longest burn time possible, and the cleanest flue pipe.
+It is suggested to burn well-seasoned hard woods to get the best heat output, longest burn time, and cleanest flue pipe.
 Hard woods burn hotter than soft woods.
-This produces more heat, and it also keeps the flue pipe cleaner.
-This is due to a hotter flue gas temperature, and the fact that there are less amounts of sap and oils compared to soft woods.
-Soft woods will burn much quicker, requiring the stove to be refilled more often, and the burn cooler allowing creosote to stick much easier.
+They produces more heat and keep the flue pipe cleaner.
+This is due to a hotter flue gas temperature and the fact that there is less sap and oils compared to soft woods.
+Soft woods will burn much quicker, requiring the stove to be refilled more often, and much cooler, allowing creosote to stick easier.

 Pressed logs are another great choice of fuel.
-They are very easy to break apart.
-No saw or wood splitter required.
+They are very easy to break apart; no saw or wood splitter required.
 This is especially practical in small spaces like vans and boats.
 They also offer fairly long burn times.
 You want to get a brand of pressed log that does not have glue or wax as a binder.
-Those act like the saps and oils in soft woods which will clog the pipe much quicker.
-Pressed logs expand, so do not over fill the fire box if using them.
+Those will act like the saps and oils in soft woods, which will clog your pipe much quicker.
+Pressed logs will expand, so do not over fill the fire box if using them.

 You can also burn coal, but it does not burn as well.
-If you use wood that is too “green” the excess moisture in the wood will not allow it to burn as it should and the pipe will also become dirty, much quicker.
-If ever you have issues with the stove, the first thing to do is to go to the hardware store and get some kiln dried wood and or pressed logs.
-These have controlled amounts of humidity and this way you can determine if the issue is the wood you are using or something else.
+If you use wood that is too “green”, the excess moisture in the wood will not allow it to burn as it should and the pipe will become dirty much quicker.
+If you ever have issues with the stove, the first thing to do is to go to the hardware store and get some kiln dried wood and/or pressed logs.
+These have controlled amounts of humidity.
+This way, you can determine if the issue is related to the wood you are using, or something else.

 7 Great Steps to Start a Fire in your Mini Wood Stove